 - Worldwide, around 352,000 people were estimated to have been diagnosed with leukaemia in 2012, with incidence rates varying across the world.

-- Leukaemia is the ninth most common cause of cancer death in the UK.
+- Leukaemia is the 11th most common cause of cancer death in the UK (2014).

 - In Europe, around 53,800 people were estimated to have died from leukaemia in 2012.
 The UK mortality rate is 12th lowest in Europe for males and ninth lowest for females.